DevEmperor/SkinCrawler/README.md

 git clone https://github.com/DevEmperor/SkinCrawler.git
 ```

-and convert it to a jar-file yourself with the "jar"-command from your terminal.
+and convert it to a jar-file yourself with the "*jar*"-command from your terminal.